-The mechanism within the College for the review of the data generated by the modular and
+The mechanism within the College for the review of the data generated by the modular and annual evaluation and the ratification of decisions in relation to quality improvements is the Programme Board.

-Programme Board.
 Three boards are currently in operation by the College.

-(i) Applied Social Studies Programme Board
+- (i) Social Care Programme Board

-(ii) Management Programme Board
+- (ii) Management Programme Board

-(iii) FET Results Approval Panel
+- (iii) FET Results Approval Panel

 In keeping with current developments in QQI policy, a new Programme Board, to oversee QQI validated Further Education and Training (FET) programmes will be established in the academic year 2018-19.

-Any future programmes developed will either sit under one of the above existing Boards or a new
+Any future programmes developed will either sit under one of the above existing Boards or a new Board established.

-Board established.